pwitvoet/wadmaker/spritemaker.md

 #### spritemaker.config files

 Less common settings can be specified per sprite, or per group of sprites, by creating a plain-text `spritemaker.config` file in the images directory.
 For global settings, use the `spritemaker.config` file in SpriteMaker.exe's directory.
-Global rules are overridden by local rules with the same name
+Global rules are overridden by local rules with the same name.

 A settings line starts with a sprite name or a name pattern, followed by one or more settings.
 Empty lines and comments are ignored.
 For example: